ceh58/aquaculture-suitability/README.md

 - Using `for` loops to streamline analysis
 - Reclassifying rasters
 - Raster algebra
-- Calculating area by weighting cell size using `cellSize`
+- Weighting raster cell size using `cellSize`
 - Finding area per EEZ group using `zonal()`

 ## Repository Structure